RobomasterOwltech/deployTools/README.md

 # Deploy Tools

-This Repo aims to compile and deploy code to STM32 boards.
+This Repo aims to ease compilation and deployment code to STM32 boards.
 Most of the projects are oriented towards its use in Robomaster Competition.

 ## Prerequisites: